rpy2/rpy2/doc/source/performances.rst

 relies on R-level mechanisms to which a penalty for using a higher-level interface must be added.
-On the other hand, using a :class:`rpy2.rinterface.SexpVector` provides an almost 7x speedup, making the use of R through rpy2 faster that using R from R itself.
+On the other hand, using a :class:`rpy2.rinterface.SexpVector` provides an impressive speedup, making the use of R through rpy2 faster that using R from R itself.
 This was not unexpected, as the lower-level interface is closer to the C API for R.
 Since casting back a :class:`rpy2.robjects.vectors.FloatVector` to its